wickandbergamot/wickandbergamot/docs/src/integrations/exchange.md

 ## Setting up Deposit Accounts

-Safecoin accounts do not require any on-chain initialization; once they contain some SAFE, they exist.
-To set up a deposit account for your exchange, simply generate a Safecoin keypair using any of our [wallet tools](../wallet-guide/cli.md).
+Wickandbergamot accounts do not require any on-chain initialization; once they contain some WICKANDBERGAMOT, they exist.
+To set up a deposit account for your exchange, simply generate a Wickandbergamot keypair using any of our [wallet tools](../wallet-guide/cli.md).

 We recommend using a unique deposit account for each of your users.

-Safecoin accounts must be made rent-exempt by containing 2-years worth of [rent](developing/programming-model/accounts.md#rent) in SAFE.
+Wickandbergamot accounts must be made rent-exempt by containing 2-years worth of [rent](developing/programming-model/accounts.md#rent) in WICKANDBERGAMOT.
 In order to find the minimum rent-exempt balance for your deposit accounts, query the [`getMinimumBalanceForRentExemption` endpoint](developing/clients/jsonrpc-api.md#getminimumbalanceforrentexemption):